liv3d/influxdb-relay/README.md

     # name: name of the backend, used for display purposes only.
     # location: full URL of the /write endpoint of the backend
     # timeout: Go-parseable time duration.
 Fail writes if incomplete in this time.
+    # http-auth-mode: "pass" (default) or "force"
+    # http-auth-user: attempt to authenticate with this user if http-auth-mode is "force"
+    # http-auth-pass: attempt to authenticate with this password if http-auth-mode is "force"
     { name="local1", location="http://127.0.0.1:8086/write", timeout="10s" },
     { name="local2", location="http://127.0.0.1:7086/write", timeout="10s" },
+    { name="local3", location="http://127.0.0.1:6086/write", timeout="10s",
+      http-auth-mode="force", http-auth-user="foo", http-auth-pass="bar" },
 ]

 [[udp]]